robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2022-11-07]

+- `Param::plain_value()` and `Param::normalized_value()` have been renamed to
+  `Param::modulated_plain_value()` and `Param::modulated_normalized_value()`.
+  These functions are only used when creating GUIs, so this shouldn't break any other plugin code.
+This change was made to make it extra clear that these values do include monophonic modulation, as it's very easy to mistakenly use the wrong value when handling user input in GUI widgets.

 ## [2022-11-06]

 - `nih_plug_vizia::create_vizia_editor_without_theme()` has been removed, and